yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/capture_request_body_from_trace.md

 :::note

-The below configurations are common for all platforms.
+The following configurations are applicable to all platforms.

 :::<br/>